 All Herbst classes count toward the Humanities and Social Sciences requirements in the College of Engineering and Applied Science.
-Note that all courses, with the exception of study abroad, are restricted to students in the College of Engineering & Applied Science.
+Note that all courses, with the exception of Global Seminars, are restricted to students in the College of Engineering & Applied Science.

 Current & Upcoming Course Schedules

 Spring 2020 courses can be found on the course catalog.

 |HUEN 1010||003||Engineering, Ethics & Society||MWF||11:00-11:50||Stanford-McIntyre||KCEN S161|